grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

 subdivided into red, green and blue --- but that's not a requirement.
 In AVS that's the case, each pixel is a 32-bit integer, with 8 bits allocated for each of the three color channels, and the final 8 bits unused (usually just set to 0).

+[^2]: In this context, it suffices to understand the stack as a list of things that the current context (or "scope") needs, which is usually the currently executed function.
+If, for example, what a function does is swap the two parameters it's given, there will be three items on the stack while the function is doing its thing: the first and the second parameter, and the temporary location that is needed to hold one of the values while the other is being copied to the first location.